dtr-org/unit-e/CONTRIBUTING.md

 #### Decision by maintainers

-The following applies to code changes to the UnitE Core project (and related projects such as libsecp256k1), and is not to be confused with overall UnitE Network Protocol consensus changes.
+The following applies to code changes to the unit-e project (and related projects such as libsecp256k1), and is not to be confused with overall Unit-e Network Protocol consensus changes.

-Whether and when a pull request is merged into UnitE Core rests with the project maintainers.
+Whether and when a pull request is merged into unit-e rests with the project maintainers.
 A pull request needs approval of at least one maintainer to be merged.
 A maintainer can not approve a pull request they authored themselves.
 They need at least one other maintainer to approve the pull request.
 The list of